 Time Allowed.
 Each module is separately timed.
-The amount of time is determined by the number of questions in a module, at a rate of 1 minute per question.
-For example, the Core module has 115 questions, so you have up to 115 minutes to complete the Core module.
-The Core module includes 15 unscored (pilot) questions.
-The Chest module has 25 questions, and 25 minutes are allowed to complete that module.
+The amount of time is determined by the number of questions in a module, at a rate of about 1 minute per question.
 Each of the radiographic procedure modules include five additional unscored questions.
 It is important to pace yourself so that you complete each module within the allotted time.